kirtikumarkks12/workshop-netflix/README.md

 ***REMOVED***

-✅ In GraphQL Playground, create a table with the following mutation, making sure to replace `netflix`:
+✅ In GraphQL Playground, create a table with the following mutation, making sure to replace `netflix_keyspace` if you used a different name:
 ***REMOVED***
 ***REMOVED***
 ***REMOVED***
-    keyspaceName:"netflix",
+***REMOVED***
 ***REMOVED***
 ***REMOVED***
 ***REMOVED***